Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 Queues Rallying Cry on the next GCD
 `/xxxxx BladeStorm`
 Queues Bladestorm on the next GCD
+`/xxxxx SpearofBastion`
+Queues Spear of Bastion on the next GCD @ Cursor
+`/xxxxx AncientAftershock`
+Queues Ancient Aftershock on the next GCD

 ***
 ## Settings:
 First 5 Letters of the Addon: - enter your Aimsharp addon's first 5 letters, e.g. if your Aimsharp addon is called `DankMemes`, enter `dankm`.
 Ingame Latency: - enter your ingame World latency here to make sure rotation and queues are done asap.
-Top/Bottom Trinket: - Set the one to `Generic` that you want to use during Burst, i.e. your on-use damage trinket.
+Top/Bottom Trinket: - Set the one to `On-use DPS` that you want to use during Burst, i.e. your on-use damage trinket.
+Set to `On-use HP` to use automatically at 35%
 Use item: - Enter the case sensitive name of the item you want to use at a certain HP threshold, such as `Phial of Serenity`.
 Auto Spell Reflection: - Enables the use of automatic Spell Reflect when possible.
 Auto Shout for Party Members: - This will make it not only look at your HP%, but also your party members.
 Auto Shattering Throw: - Enable automatic shattering throw as soon as you stand still if there's a Iceblock or Divine Shield on your target.
-Auto Disarm: - Disarms the target as soon as they have Avatar or Avenging Wrath.
+Auto Disarm: - Disarms the target as soon as they have Avatar or Avenging Wrath (only if Retribution).
 Auto X @ HP%: - Pops the mentioned ability at the defined HP% or below.
 Set to 100 to use as soon as its available e.g. Victory Rush, or to 0 to use manually e.g. Die by the Sword.
+Auto Berserker: - Casts Berserker Rage when you're feared or incapped, but not when Sapped.
+Auto Heroic Throw: - Casts Heroic Throw on targets which are not under breakable CC to keep them in combat - however not when Bursting (to not use up a GCD).
+Auto Piercing Howl: - Casts Piercing Howl when the target is just outside of range and doesn't have Hamstring debuff.
+Auto Focus non-target 2v2: - Focuses whichever arena player you're currently not targetting in 2v2.
+Auto Focus Healer 3v3: - Focuses the Healer in 3v3.

 ***